likai97/Finance-Dashboard/README.md

 Visit it on: https://fcf-dashboard.herokuapp.com/

-Note: As the App is in Sleep Mode per Default to reduce costs, the initial loading time about a minute.
+**Note**: As the App is in sleep mode per default to reduce costs, the initial loading time can take up to a minute.

 ## Requirements